lazyprop/learn-coq/README.md

-Coq is very cool.
-Most of this will be solutions to Software Foundations exercises.
-Some of it will be stuff I implement for practice.
+coq is very cool. most of this will be solutions to software foundations exercises. some of it will be stuff i implement for practice.

 resources
 - [Software Foundations series by Pierce et